 “Consider using punctuation in your URLs.
 We recommend that you use hyphens (-) instead of underscores (_) in your URLs.”

 Long URLs only serve to confuse the reader and Google.

 URLs that look like junk, don’t look safe.
 And no one is going to knowingly click an unsafe link.
 Plus, if your URL is overly complicated, you’re just making life harder for the Google autobots, and you want those bad boys on the side.

 Make sure the URLs of EVERY page on your website has a short URL.
 It all contributes towards your final location in the SERP (search engine results page).
 And that’s what you’re trying to improve after all.

-Fun fact – short URLs improve the click-through rate of your target audience, and in the long list of search engine ranking factors, click-through rate is pretty high up in terms of importance.
+Fun fact – short URLs improve the click-through rate of your target audience, and in the long list of search engine ranking factors, the click-through rate is pretty high in terms of importance.

 Who is going to click on a link that reads: www.example.com/3h7r8h4y8h?

 Some, not all, but some search engines see a difference between words that are capitalised and words that aren’t and treat them as such.
 To err on the side of caution, stick to lowercase letters, even if your URL contains a name.
 It’s just easier all around.

 5. Don’t include dates in the URL